syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Find-and-Replace.md

 ---
 layout: post
-title: Find and Replace support of the Edit Control for WPF
+title: Find and Replace in WPF Syntax Editor control | Syncfusion
-description: Find and Replace support of the Edit Control for WPF
+description: Learn about Find and Replace support in Syncfusion WPF Syntax Editor control and more.
 platform: wpf
 control: Syntax Editor
 documentation: ug